WarwickTabletop/tablebot/README.md

 to be called when `DEBUG` is false.
 Users with the superuser group are able to run every command (including some dangerous ones), so caution should be used when setting these up.

-If you have any difficulties setting it up, see the [contributor's guide](CONTRIBUTING.md) for a walkthrough.
+If you have any difficulties setting it up, see the [setup guide](SETUP.md) for a walkthrough.

 ## Importing this bot and running it yourself.